 At 8.30 am, he is waiting again.
 I am feeding him grated apple now because I notice he can no longer peck flesh from the halves I put out.
 I’m also giving him Harrisons, our pet bird’s food because it’s nutritious and the pieces are tiny.
 He has stopped eating the soaked mealworms and suet, which I hoped would be soft and easy to eat.
 He seems hungry but cannot pick food up in his beak today.
 He still drinks from the water dishes placed on the railway sleeper along the flower bed.

 We go out for the day today.
 When we get back, the birds are roosting in the trees, but the poorly fledgling is on the patio.
-I put out grated apple, which he eats.
-Then he tries several times to fly onto the chair by the bird bath and then to the fence by the ivy-covered tree, but he can’t get the height.
-I feel desperate watching him.
+I put out some grated apple, which he eats.
+He tries to fly onto the chair by the birdbath in an attempt to reach the fence by the ivy-covered tree, but he can’t get the height.
+He tries several times.
+I feel desperate as I watch him.
 He hops behind the shed a couple of times but reappears.
 It’s almost dark and he is looking for somewhere safe to roost.
-My husband puts the chair close to the tree and places another on top, folded flat to create a slope.
-The youngster seems to know what to do and flies onto the seat but slips off when he tries to fly onto the sloping chair.
-We try just one chair – he makes it to the chair back but when he tries to reach the fence, he falls to the floor.
-He gives up and heads for the long grass by the fence.
+My husband puts the chair close to the tree and places another on top, folded flat to create a slope to the fence.
+The youngster seems to know what to do and flies onto the seat but slips off when he tries to reach the sloping chair.
+We try just one chair – he makes it to the chair back but falls to the floor when he tries to fly to the fence.
+He gives up and heads for the long grass close by.
 It is dark now.

 I think about him as I lay awake.
 He is no longer fighting off the other blackbirds.
-He eats so little and is weaker each day now.
+He eats so little and is weaker each day.
 I stand guard when he is feeding, but I can’t watch all day.
-I look up wild bird diseases that fit his symptoms.
-I think it could be trichomoniasis or canker, which is common in pigeons and doves and more recently in greenfinches and chaffinches.
-Canker can be passed on by parents regurgitating food to feed their young, or spread through saliva on feeders, in water dishes and birdbaths or on fruit, or via faeces.
+I look up wild bird diseases that match his symptoms.
+I think it could be trichomoniasis, or canker, which is common in pigeons and doves and more recently in greenfinches and chaffinches.
+Canker can be passed on by parents regurgitating food to feed their young, or spread through saliva or faeces on feeders and fruit and in water dishes and birdbaths.
 I learn that trichomoniasis is a bacterial infection in the upper digestive tract, the crop and mouth, which is fatal in wild birds.
 Captive birds can be treated with antibiotics and liver support medication, but it isn’t practical for wild birds it seems.
 This isn’t what I want to hear, neither the cause nor the prognosis.